 Standard general liability doesn't cover product recalls.
 The sistership exclusion strips recall costs from GL coverage, which means sellers in high-risk categories need a separate product recall insurance policy.
 The Consumer Federation of America reported that the CPSC issued 369 recalls and safety warnings in 2024, with 95% of unilateral warnings targeting products sold online.

 The sistership exclusion is named for a scenario where one airplane in a fleet crashes and the airline grounds the rest voluntarily.
 Insurers exclude that voluntary recall cost, and the same logic applies to consumer products.
-If you sell a baby monitor and the CPSC issues a recall, your GL policy covers the lawsuit from an injured family but won't pay the $200K in logistics to pull the product, notify customers, and ship returns.
+If you sell a baby monitor and the CPSC issues a recall, your GL policy covers the lawsuit from an injured family.
+It won't pay the $200K in logistics to pull the product, notify customers, and ship returns.

 Product recall insurance is a separate specialty policy that covers notification costs, return shipping, product disposal, and lost revenue during the recall period.
 High-risk categories include children's products, food and supplements, electronics with lithium batteries, and anything with small parts or chemical exposure risk.
 For food brand insurance or supplement brand insurance specifically, see our vertical guides.